Chart Color Schemes

 An assessment of population growth drivers in South Lake - Cockburn Central reveals an overall ranking slightly below national averages considering recent, and medium term trends

-South Lake - Cockburn Central's population was 12,904 as of November 2025, according to AreaSearch's analysis.
-This figure represents an increase of 1,181 people, a 10.1% rise from the 2021 Census which reported a population of 11,723.
-The growth is inferred from the estimated resident population of 12,878 in June 2024 and an additional 114 validated new addresses since the Census date.
-This results in a population density ratio of 1,449 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-The area's growth rate exceeded the national average (8.9%), making it a growth leader in the region.
-Overseas migration contributed approximately 64.0% of overall population gains during recent periods.
+South Lake - Cockburn Central's population is approximately 13,022 as of February 2026.
+This figure reflects a growth of 1,299 people since the 2021 Census, which reported a population of 11,723.
+The increase is inferred from the estimated resident population of 12,878 in June 2024 and an additional 171 validated new addresses since the Census date.
+This results in a population density ratio of 1,463 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+The area's growth rate of 11.1% since the 2021 census exceeds the national average of 9.9%, indicating it as a growth leader in the region.
+Overseas migration contributed approximately 64.0% of overall population gains during recent periods, driving primary population growth for the area.

 Frequently Asked Questions - Population